 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: 1.
 Where we need to perform the contract we have entered into with you.
 2. Where we need to comply with a legal obligation.
 3. Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 We may also use your personal information in the following situations, which are likely to be rare: 1.
 Where we need to protect your interests (or someone else's interests).
 2. Where it is needed in the public interest.

-If you are a candidate, we need all the categories of information in the list above primarily to provide work-finding services to you and to enable us to comply with legal obligations.
+If you are a candidate, we need all the categories of information in the list below primarily to provide work-finding services to you and to enable us to comply with legal obligations.
 In some cases, we may use your personal information to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
 The situations in which we will process your personal information are listed below.

 Some of the above grounds for processing will overlap and there may be several grounds which justify our use of your personal information.